echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 In addition to introducing new operational and financial issues, the introduction of SNI encryption poses new challenges for threat detection which this document outlines.
-These do not appear to have been considered within either {{RFC8744}} or the current ECH Internet- Draft {{I-D.draft-ietf-tls-esni}} and should be addressed fully within the latter's security considerations section.

 This I-D should help improve security in deployments of ECH.